ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 methods here.
 The different method depend on how and where Kubernetes is set up.
     - https://itnext.io/kubernetes-installation-methods-the-complete-guide-1036c860a2b3

-## containerd Installation (if needed)
+## `containerd` Installation (if needed)

-Perform these steps on both control and worker nodes
+Perform these steps on both control and worker nodes.
+The following is on a Debian-based system.

 - Load needed kernel modules (ensures when system starts up, modules will be enables)
     - ``